 When it gets cold outside, it can be really hard to motivate yourself to go out and explore.
 I pack a few extra items that make up this Winter Survival Kit:

 - Hand warmers – when you get extra cold, these warm you up quickly!

 - Moisturiser – cold weather is going to make your skin extra dry.
 I bring extra moisturiser and make sure I apply some every morning and night.
 Opt for moisturiser cream over lotion – it lasts longer and works better in cold weather.

-- Battery pack – cold weather can also affect your phone battery, so a battery pack can be really helpful if you plan on being out all day.
+- Power Bank – cold weather can also affect your phone battery, so a battery pack can be really helpful if you plan on being out all day.

 - Face mask – Nothing beats getting back to your hotel from a busy day exploring, jumping into a hot bath and relaxing with a face mask.
 Plus, your skin has faced the harsh weather all day, so an extra TLC will always help!

-- Lip balm – Avoid chapped lips with some lip balm in the dry weather.
+- Lip balm – Avoid chapped lips with some lip balm in dry weather.

 - Extra vitamins – Vitamin tablets are a must throughout the winter – the teacher in me is screaming “and every day you are with children!”
 I bring vitamins with me for travels and make sure to have one every morning, just to avoid any